Observational characteristics of radiation-mediated shocks in photospheric gamma-ray burst emission: Optically shallow shocks

 where the $4/3$ in the logarithmic term has been dropped.

 In \citet{Samuelsson2022}, we considered shocks that occurred deep enough such that the RMS had time to reach steady state.
 Hence, we did not elaborate on the details regarding the shock formation.
 However, motivated by the fact that a wide range of optical depths can potentially result in optically shallow shocks, we have extended the KRA to more accurately capture these initial phases.
 The details of the extension is outlined in Appendix \ref{App:theta_r_v}.
-In short, we have made two changes: 1) the RMS zone now contains an initial thermal population with average energy $\bar{\epsilon}_d$, and 2) the effective electron temperature in the RMS zone is allowed to vary to ensure the energy in the downstream remains constant, as imposed by the shock jump conditions.
-The latter results in a lower effective electron temperature initially, before it asymptotes to its steady state value $\theta_r$.
+In short, we have made two changes: 1) the RMS zone now contains an initial thermal population of photons with average energy $\bar{\epsilon}_d$, and 2) the effective electron temperature in the RMS zone is allowed to vary to ensure the energy in the downstream remains constant, as imposed by the shock jump conditions.
+The latter results in a lower effective electron temperature initially, before it asymptotes to its steady state value $\theta_r$ as given in equation \eqref{eq:4theta_r} after around $\tau_{\rm ss}$ number of scatterings (see Figure \ref{fig:theta_r}).